glandre/simple-hr-app/docs/ARCHITECTURE.md

 ## Back-end

-### Clean Architecture

-The back-end code will be structured by following the [Clean Code Architecture (Robert C. Martin, 2012)](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
-**Notice:** Check if Laravel coding conventions may impact this structure.

-Link this image here: https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg

-**Add the illustration of the folder structure here**

-### Framework of choice: Laravel
+### Laravel MVC Architecture

+The back-end of this project is a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) and adopts the [MVC architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), and respects the directory structure imposed by the Laravel Framework: https://laravel.com/docs/8.x/structure

 ### Data Layer